 From Denen to Terssac, from Castelnau-de-Lévis to Cambon, explore the countryside, wooded areas, vineyards or verdant plains and discover the urban community of Albi:

 - 140kms of paths and trails which cross the countryside, wooded areas, vineyards or verdant plains.

 - 18 maintained routes, signposted and marked, within 14 communes.

 Along the way, discover our region’s smaller built heritage: watermills, dovecotes, wayside crosses, ancient washhouses.
 These routes are accessible to walkers and mountain bikers.

 Download the routes:

-Located just a few steps from the Cathedral, the Walking and riding point centralises all the walks and rides in the Tarn.
-Walking and riding in the Tarn, includes some 6000kms of trails each one very different from the other.
+Located just a few steps away from the Cathedral, the Walking and riding point centralises all the walks and rides in the Tarn.
+Walking and riding in the Tarn includes some 6000kms of trails, each one very different from the other.
 It allows you to discover our natural inheritance: fauna, flora, walks told through nature.
-There are many ideas for walks, rides, outings, circuits for you to discover in the Tarn.
+There are many ideas for walks, rides, outings, circuits for you to discover in Tarn.

 Around Albi by bicycle

-- The Steeve Jackson circuit: The 22km Steeve Jackson circuit allows you to visit Albi in complete safety, leaving from the Albi Tourist Information Centre (free guide)
+- The Steve Jackson circuit: The 22km Steve Jackson circuit allows you to visit Albi in complete safety, leaving from the Albi Tourist Information Centre (free guide)

 - Tarn by bike: 21 cycle routes, 5 medium/long distance cycle routes, 2 greenways for the whole family (2€ from the Tourist Information Centre) Information sheets : distances, altitude, things to see.